21stcenturyna/21stcenturyna.github.io/index.md

 Registration is <strong>now open</strong>! <a href="https://www.oxforduniversitystores.co.uk/conferences-and-events/mathematical-institute/events/numerical-analysis-in-the-21st-century">To register, please visit our online store</a>.

 The registration fee is £190 for a four-day conference, and includes the banquet in Balliol College.
+Additional tickets for the banquet may be purchased for £50.

 ## Abstract submission